builtwithcaffeine/static-web-app-demo/themes/bilberry-hugo-theme/exampleSite/content/code/installing-bilberry-theme.md

 hugo server -D
 ```

-- Configure the `hugo.toml` file according to your needs
+- Configure the `config.toml` file according to your needs
 - Start blogging